 And the rest was history… What do you think?
 I don’t think our seats were too shabby 😉

-I have an entire group of friends, well maybe we’re more like an college-educated, professional type gang, but music is our common denominator where we may not see each other between tours, but once the shows start we head to our church to worship being a part of the greatest congregation imaginable.
+I have an entire group of friends, well maybe we’re more like a college-educated, professional type gang, but music is our common denominator where we may not see each other between tours, but once the shows start we head to our church to worship is a part of the greatest congregation imaginable.

 family vacations, best family vacations, family vacation ideas, family vacation packages, all inclusive family vacations, cheap family vacations, cheap family vacations, family vacation, family resorts, fun family vacations, family vacation spots, great family vacations, traveling with baby, traveling with kids, affordable family vacations, family beach vacations, family vacations in the US, travel with kids, family friendly vacations, family vacation destinations, best family beach vacations, inexpensive family vacations, family travel, best family vacation spots, family vacation resorts, luxury family travel, luxury travel, luxury getaway, family getaway, luxury family vacation, high-end family vacation, family trip, flying with children, what to pack, travel tips, vacation planning, child-friendly travel, luxury disney vacation, luxury family hotels, luxury kid-friendly hotels, luxury family friendly resorts, travel instagram, family-friendly luxury, family-friendly europe, family friendly travel, fine dining with kids, dining with kids, cooking with kids, fashion, trends, children’s fashion